hunter-teacher-cert/currdev-work-warrenzeng15/unit_plan/readme.md

 ---

 ## Assesments
-(list summative and/or formative assessments used)

 formative -
-- temperature check of room (thumbs up/down, etc.) during introduction to concepts
+- temperature check of room (thumbs up/down, etc.) surrounding introduction to concepts
-- exit tickets at the end of class that asks students to explain concept in their own words/take a stance, etc.
+- low stakes participation in class discussions allow for students to show their understanding

 Summative -
-- discussion posts (students discuss/write about their own feelings based on the different things they are learning, which could also be used as formative assessment to check understanding)
+- discussion posts (students discuss/write about their own feelings based on the different things they are learning, which could also be used as formative assessment to check understanding.
+Some of these will also be ethics debates)
-- final presentation
+- final presentation that involves students going deeper into a subject related to the video game industry
-- maybe some sort of final paper?

 ---